Rwanda Announces Intention To Bid For Formula One Grand Prix

-Kigali: President Paul Kagame announced on Friday Rwanda would bid to host a Formula One race in the capital Kigali.
+KIGALI, Dec 15 (NNN-KBC) - President Paul Kagame announced Rwanda would bid to host a Formula One race in the capital Kigali.

 The Great Lakes nation has been actively pursuing plans to host an F1 Grand Prix, aiming to return the Sport to Africa for the first time since 1993.